 How to get there:

 Tatami Ishi is located on the south coast of Ou-jima which is connected to Kumejima via a short bridge.
 The rock formations appear just behind the Bade Haus Spa and are best visible at low-tide, so talk to locals and find out when is the best time to go.
-We got there by taxi but there are other ways SEE HERE.

 P.S.
 It is worth popping into the Bade Haus Spa gift shop to buy a tub of beni imo (purple sweet potato) ice cream.
 It’s creamy yet delicately fragrant with an elegant finish that just hints at sweet potato.